 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
-An authorization form must be obtained from the parent/guardian each month in order for such items to be applied.
+Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA). ).
+Aerosol spray basic care items are not acceptable for use in CYS.
+In accordance with FDA guidance, use of products with benzocaine and/or belladonna products will not be used in CYS programs.
+Due to health concerns about the safety of talc (baby powder), it will not be used in CYS programs.
+Only EPA approved and registered insect repellents (non-aerosol) will be used in CYS programs.
+The child's parent/guardian will provide the "basic care item" with a written, dated, and signed IMCOM Form 33 stating the reason for the use; frequency, amount, expiration date of item and location of application.
+The IMCOM Form 33 will be reviewed/updated by parent/guardian annually or when a basic care items is added or discontinued.
 Basic care items will be in their original container and stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
 Contact your FCC Provider or program director for a listing of approved basic care items.